 Our biggest challenge so far has been to get people from slums to work for us.
 We had thought it would be a cakewalk to reach people in slums: people living in slums would lap up the opportunity to work among people they stay with.
 But, we soon found that people across age, gender or financial strata wanted to work in “a nice office”.

 Everyone aspired to get out of the slum, even if it came at the cost of earning lesser.
-Than what they could earn with us.
-One of my data collection agents, for example left us to work in a call center, at 25% lesser salary than she was getting with us.
+Then what they could earn with us.
+One of my data collection agents, for example, let us work in a call center, at a 25% lesser salary than she was getting with us.
 Ms. Veena Mankar, our mentor, said she had faced exactly the same challenge.
-And for her the way to deal with it was not just giving more money, but also offering some non-salary based human connect.
+And for her, the way to deal with it was not just giving more money, but also offering some non-salary based human connect.

-Her micro finance company for example offers all-expense paid vacation for her employees.
-Her partner often takes care of school admission of the children of her employees.
+Her microfinance company, for example, offers all-expense-paid vacation for her employees.
+Her partner often takes care of the school admission of the children of her employees.